 For example, continually insinuating that a product is in high demand when it isn’t will likely catch up to a brand.
 Once it does, customers will trust what they say a little less in the future.
 When scarcity marketing is used too much or the messaging is too aggressive, customers may be turned off by feeling pressured to make a purchase.

 It’s a good idea to think holistically about when you want to use scarcity tactics to generate demand.
-Look at your overall marketing strategy and decide where it fits best with product launches, events, seasons, and other related factors.
+Look at your overall demand marketing strategy and decide where it fits best with product launches, events, seasons, and other related factors.

 Think also about ways it can be integrated into your regular promotions and content (for example, social proof content always showing on product pages).
 Plan ahead so that your messaging is always genuine and intentional.